kpugh97/kpugh-portfolio/README.md

   - User reviews for the listing, that are also searchable by key words
   - Reccommendations to other listings
   - Nearby events to attend in the area
-* MySQL backend Database
+* MySQL backend database
-* Java/Springboot Service layer
+* Java/Springboot service layer
 * JPA/Hibernate for secure SQL table generation and SQL queries
-* Vue Front-end components
+* Vue front-end components
-* AWS Deployed backend
+* AWS deployed backend

 ### [Game Management System](https://github.com/kpugh97/game-management-repo)
 #### March 2021
 * Owner/Creator
 * **Game Management System** is a web application in which users can add video games to their own personalized lists, rate, and review those games.
+ * Features include:
-  - Includes a mock login system imitating a user and admin login.
+  - Mock login system, imitating a user and admin login.
   - Admins have the ability to add,edit, or delete reviews and games to the site, which in turn makes changes to the database.
   - Regular users have more restricted permissions and can only delete reviews that they have created themselves.
 * PostgreSQL backend Database